hongkunyoo/jupyterflow/docs/scratch.md

 ## Prerequisite

-- Kubernetes cluster: `Zero to JupyterHub` has a wonderful [guide for setting up Kubernetes.](https://zero-to-jupyterhub.readthedocs.io/en/latest/#setup-kubernetes)
+- Kubernetes cluster
 - Install [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) command
 - Install [`helm`](https://helm.sh/docs/intro/install) command

+Any Kubernetes cluster will work. `Zero to JupyterHub` has a wonderful [guide for setting up Kubernetes.](https://zero-to-jupyterhub.readthedocs.io/en/latest/#setup-kubernetes)

 ## Install JupyterHub

 Follow the [`Zero to JupyterHub` instruction to set up JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest/#setup-jupyterhub).
-There is two things you should configure while installing jupyterflow.
+There are two things you should configure while installing jupyterflow.

-### 1) Specify serviceAccoutName
+#### 1) Specify serviceAccoutName

  Specify `singleuser.serviceAccoutName` property in `config.yaml`.
 This service account will be used to create  Argo `Workflow` object on behalf of you.